-┌ Part 1 - Charitable donations ─────
+Part 1 - Charitable donations

-Charity/Recipient Amount (\$100 or more on
+Charity/Recipient Amou unt (\$100 or more only)

-Gananoque Food Bank
+Gananoque Food Bank 1,000

-Subtotal1,000
+Subtotal 1,000

 Add: Total donations of less than \$100 each

-Total donations in current tax year1,000
+Total donations in current tax year 1,000

-Part 1 - Charitable donations Federal Québec Alberta Charitable donations at the end of the previous tax year Charitable donations expired after five tax years Charitable donations at the beginning of the current tax year (amount 1A minus line 239) 240 1A Charitable donations transferred on an amalgamation or the wind-up of a subsidiary Total charitable donations made in the current year 1,000 1,000 1,000 Subtotal (line 250 plus line 210) 1,000 Subtotal (line 240 plus amoun t 1B) 1,000 1C 1,000 1,000 Adjustment for an acquisition of control Total charitable donations available (amount 1C minus line 255) Amount applied in the current year against taxable income (cannot be more than amount 2H in Part 2) 1,000 1D 1,000 1,000 (enter this amount on line 311 of the T2 return) Charitable donations closing balance (amount 1D minus line 260) 1,000 1,000 1,000 The amount of qualifying donations for the Ontario community food program donation tax credit for farmers included in the amount on line 260 (for donations made after December 31, 2013) Ontario community food program donation tax credit for farmers (amount on line 262 multiplied by 25 %) 1 Enter amount 1 on line 420 of Schedule 5, Tax Calculation Supplementary - Corporatio is less: the Ontario income tax otherwise payable or amount 1.
-For more information, se ichever The amount of qualifying donations for the Nova Scotia food bank tax credit for farmers included in the amount on line 260 (for donations made after December 31, 2015) Nova Scotia food bank tax credit for farmers (amount on line 263 multiplied by 25 %) 2 Enter amount 2 on line 570 of Schedule 5, Tax Calculation Supplementary - Corporatio is less: the Nova Scotia income tax otherwise payable or amount 2.
-For more information ichever The amount of qualifying gifts for the British Columbia farmers' food donation tax credit included in the amount on line 260 (for donations made after February 16, 2016, and before January 1, 2024) British Columbia farmers' food donation tax credit (amount on line 265 multiplied by 25 %) 3 Enter amount 3 on line 683 of Schedule 5, Tax Calculation Supplementary - Corporatio is less: the British Columbia income tax otherwise payable or amount 3.
+Part 1 - Charitable donations Federal Québec Alberta Charitable donations at the end of the previous tax year 1A Charitable donations expired after five tax years Charitable donations transferred on an amalgamation or the wind-up of a subsidiary Total charitable donations made in the current year 210 (include this amount on line 112 of Schedule 1, Net Income (Loss) for Income Tax Purposes) 1,000 1,000 1,000 Subtotal (line 250 plus line 210) 1,000_1B 1,000 1,000 Subtotal (line 240 plus amount 1B) 1,000 1C 1,000 1,000 Adjustment for an acquisition of control · Total charitable donations available (amount 1C minus line 255) 1,000 1D 1,000 1,000 (enter this amount on line 311 of the T2 return) Charitable donations closing balance (amount 1D minus line 260) 1,000 1,000 1,000 The amount of qualifying donations for the Ontario community food program donation tax credit for farmers included in the amount on line 260 (for donations made after December 31, 2013) Ontario community food program donation tax credit for farmers (amount on line 262 multiplied by 25 %) 1 Enter amount 1 on line 420 of Schedule 5, Tax Calculation Supplementary - Corporation is less: the Ontario income tax otherwise payable or amount 1.
+For more information, see hichever The amount of qualifying donations for the Nova Scotia food bank tax credit for farmers included in the amount on line 260 (for donations made after December 31, 2015) Nova Scotia food bank tax credit for farmers (amount on line 263 multiplied by 25 %) 2 Enter amount 2 on line 570 of Schedule 5, Tax Calculation Supplementary - Corporation is less: the Nova Scotia income tax otherwise payable or amount 2.
+For more information hichever The amount of qualifying gifts for the British Columbia farmers' food donation tax credit included in the amount on line 260 (for donations made after February 16, 2016, and before January 1, 2024) British Columbia farmers' food donation tax credit (amount on line 265 multiplied by 25 %) 3 Enter amount 3 on line 683 of Schedule 5, Tax Calculation Supplementary - Corporation is less: the British Columbia income tax otherwise payable or amount 3.
 For more inform For federal and Alberta tax purposes, donations and gifts expire after five tax years.
-For or Québec tax purpos es, don ations and gifts made in a ta ax year
+F that ended before March 24, 2006, expire after five tax years; otherwise, donations ar tax year